rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 In 0.9 the `Vec3` type was changed from being a 128 byte SIMD vector type to a tuple of three floats.
 This changes the size of `Vec3` from 16 bytes to 12 bytes and the alignment from 16 bytes to 4 bytes.
-This might not effect all users but if `Vec3` was used in a context where the size or alignment mattered, such as in FFI or as input to shaders, this could cause breakage.
+This might not affect all users but if `Vec3` was used in a context where the size or alignment mattered, such as in FFI or as input to shaders, this could cause breakage.